"The Best News on Anna Maria Island Since 1992"

 Attorney Brett McIntosh made the argument in a motion filed at the Manatee County Courthouse in regards to the prosecution of James Perkins, charged with attempted second-degree murder.

-As of The Islander newspaper’s press time, the state attorney’s office had not responded to McIntosh’s motion.
+As of The islander newspaper’s press time, the state attorney’s office had not responded to McIntosh’s motion.

 Perkins was charged soon after the April 4, 2007, incident in east Manatee County that left off-duty Holmes Beach police officer James Cumston suffering from a minor bullet fragment wound.